nstilt1/stream-ciphers-rng/benches/bench_results/x86_64-linux/avx2.md

 # Benchmarks for chacha20 using AVX2
-These benches were ran on 12/16/2023 using a 3.0 GHz i9 CPU, immediately after a restart.
-Prior to the restart, it was slightly slower.
+These benches were ran on 12/18/2023 using a 3.0 GHz i9 CPU.
-Last commit: 378303a
+This bench is compared against the last one, commit: 378303a This commit: 97cdfc5

 ## ChaCha20::apply_keystream()
 ```